krithikajain/EduFeedback-Microservices-Deployment/README.md

     docker tag survey645:0.1 <your username on DockerHub>/survey645:0.1
  ```

-### 4. Deploying the Application on Rancher to setup Kubernetes cluster
+### 4. Deploying the Application on Rancher to set the Kubernetes cluster

 - *Set Up Rancher:*
   - Run Rancher using Docker: